Bean-Pringles/Rachet/README.md

 3. Run python3 reset.py to get rid of any iso, pycache, temp assembley, or iso folder.

-4. Run python3 compiler.py <Your code's name (Mine is main.src, so I would put main.src)>
+4. Run python3 compiler.py <Your code's name (Mine is main.rct, so I would put main.rct)>

 5. Boot the new ISO using qemu with the command: qemu-system-i386 -cdrom main.iso -boot d -no-reboot